Learn Navigation for Walkers: Lake District Map Skills Course

 Experience Type: Multi-Day Experience

-Duration: 2 Days (non-residential)
+Duration: 2 Nights

-Group Size: Maximum 8
+Group Size: Maximum 8 (but up to 24 sharing the accommodation)

 Level: Leisurely Plus